TheREALNguyenAnh/interview-questions/results.md

 ```
 Running it cause Build Failure because there is no POM.
 So I copy pom.xml to usr/src.
 Build then fail because source and target option 6 is no longer supported.
 Google the error, then fiddle with pom.xml, assign 11 to jdk.version.
 Can not run because exec: java -jar target/lru-java-0.0.1.jar: not found. run ls -R to check if the file is in there.
 It is in there.
-Check if docker have java.   it does have java.
+Check if docker have java.
+It does have java.
 Split up the argument, seems to work.
 Error now is no main manifest attribute, in target/lru-java-0.0.1.jar.
 So I add a main manifest in the pom.xml.
-It now runs
+It now runs on container

 ```